meilisearch/strapi-plugin-meilisearch/README.md

 yarn develop
 ```

-You can now use the plugin on your strapi project.
+You can now use the plugin on your Strapi project.

 ## 🖐 Requirements